Direct vs Indirect Procurement - How are they different?

 Both direct and indirect procurement follows the Procure to Pay (P2P) process.
 What’s P2P one might ask?
 Simply put, it’s the procurement process in its entirety.
 Sending inquiries, receiving quotations, finalizing orders, receiving the material, and paying off the invoice.

 However, it’s not as simple as it sounds.
-First, operating teams identify their requirements, generate purchase requests, and get them approved (Read here more about what are Purchase Requests and why are they so important).
+First, operating teams identify their requirements, generate purchase requests, and get them approved.

 Once the purchase request has been approved, Purchase Orders (POs) should be generated, and transmitted either electronically or manually (think email or fax) to suppliers.
 (Read here more about what is a Purchase Order).